menggf/transcriptformer/README.md

   - Only genes present in the model's vocabulary will be used for inference
   - The column name can be changed using `model.data_config.gene_col_name`

-- **Expression Data**: The model expects unnormalized count data and will look for it in the following order:
+- **Expression Data**: The model expects unnormalized count data (raw counts) and will look for it in the following order:
   1. `adata.raw.X` (if available)
   2. `adata.X`